pablodecm/cartographer/docs/theory/concepts.rst

 features that appears within a wide range of resolutions are those more likely to represent genuine features of the underlying space.
-This is a very powerful notion which is extensible to many other statistical tool or when clustering or applying the Mapper algorithm itself to data as a function of parameters, as it will be shown in the next section and the provided practical examples.
+This is a very powerful notion which is extensible to many other statistical tools.
+For example, it is a really useful concept for clustering, kernel density estimation or applying the Mapper algorithm itself to data as a function of parameters, as it will be shown in the next section and provided practical examples.

 References
 ==========